tuohybuoy/BI_Guardrails_Project/README.md

 Here's what the Percentage Bar Chart Tool looks like:

-![UIUC Grade Explorer with Inferential Guardrails - Start Page](common/images/App_Start_Page.png) *Examining differences in As awarded by different Chemistry instructors in Spring 2019*
+![UIUC Grade Explorer with Inferential Guardrails - Start Page](common/images/App_Start_Page.png) *Examining differences in As awarded in different Chemistry courses in Spring 2019*

 The tool uses a single dataset: the [University of Illinois GPA Dataset](https://github.com/wadefagen/datasets/tree/master/gpa) compiled by Prof. Wade Fagen-Ulmschneider, used here with his kind permission.

 The data summarizes grades awarded at the [Champaign-Urbana campus of the University of Illinois](https://www.illinois.edu/) from spring semester 2010 through summer 2019.
-Please see the end of this document for more information and descriptive statistics.
+Please see [below](#the-university-of-illinois-gpa-dataset) for more information and descriptive statistics.

 ### Use Cases